kent-rasmussen/azt/USAGE.md

 The sound card settings should be stored in your repository, so you won't have to keep setting them.
 However, if you are sharing a repository across computers with different recording capacities, you will want to pay attention to this; the sound card settings dialog is also available through a menu item.

+Regarding external (e.g., USB) sound interfaces, I have noticed a couple of issues worth pointing out:
+- There may be multiple ways of telling A→Z+T to use the interface, and they may not each give you the same mileage.
+For instance, you may get more consistency from setting the interface as the default sound card in your OS settings, then selecting `OS default` (or whatever) in A→Z+T.
+- In some contexts (perhaps particularly in places with lower quality power, or running off a generator?), I have noticed inconsistencies building up over time in recordings.
+They may start with pops or other problems in the recordings, and ultimately not record at all.
+In any case, there is an easy fix: shut down and restart A→Z+T. But this is a good reminder to listen to your recordings in real time, before moving on.

 # Subsequent Runs: CV analysis (View data and run reports)
 A→Z+T doesn't do CV sorting and verification (Yet!), but you can make recordings and filter your data and look at it through a number of checks (e.g., by C1, or by V1=V2, etc.).